Chocolate Peanut Butter Brownie Energy Bites

 Instructions

-- Scrape the mixture into a medium-sized mixing bowl with a sturdy spatula.
-Then pour in the chocolate chips.
-Mix by hand with the spatula until the chips are incorporated.
-The mixture will be very thick.
-I use a slicing motion with the spatula to push the chips into the dough.
+- Transfer the mixture to a medium bowl, then add 1/2 cup mini chocolate chips.
+Mix by hand with a sturdy spatula until evenly distributed.
+The dough will be thick.
+I use a slicing and folding motion to help work the chips in.

-- Using a spoon or cookie dough scoop, spoon about one tablespoon of the mixture and begin rolling it between the palms of your hands to form a ball.
-Place the balls on a tray or directly into your storage container to enjoy whenever you need your chocolate fix.
+- Scoop about one tablespoon of dough and roll it between your palms to form a ball.
+Place the bites on a tray or directly into your storage container.

 Video